ChristopherKenny2k/ActiveMicWordCloud/README.md

 # 🎤 Active Mic Word Cloud
-## Active Mic Word Cloud is a speech-driven Python application that actively listens to your microphone, transcribes spoken words in real-time, filters out stop words, and generates a beautiful word cloud image based on the most frequently spoken terms.
+## Active Mic Word Cloud is a speech-driven Python application that actively listens to your microphone, transcribes spoken words in real-time, filters out stop words, and generates a word cloud image based on the most frequently spoken terms.

 ## ✨ **Features**
 ### 🔊 **Live Microphone Recording** — Real-time speech recognition using your default microphone.